keptn/community/COMMUNITY_MEMBERSHIP.md

 # Keptn Community membership

-Last updated: 2020-02-11
+Last updated: 2020-06-24
-Disclaimer: This document boerrows heavily from the [Community Membership of OpenTelemetry](https://github.com/open-telemetry/community/blob/3f44aedd70334999b8a63586cf44f747776bddd3/community-membership.md).
+Disclaimer: This document borrows heavily from the [Community Membership of OpenTelemetry](https://github.com/open-telemetry/community/blob/3f44aedd70334999b8a63586cf44f747776bddd3/community-membership.md).

 This doc outlines the various responsibilities of contributor roles in Keptn.
 The Keptn project consists of one main repository with the [core services of Keptn](https://github.com/keptn/keptn),